apache/logging-flume/source/sphinx/index.rst

 .. raw:: html

+   <h3>Oct 13, 2022 - Apache Flume 1.11.0 Released</h3>

+The Apache Flume team is pleased to announce the release of Flume 1.11.0.

+Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming event data.

+Flume 1.11.0 is stable, production-ready software, and is backwards-compatible with previous versions of the Flume 1.x codeline.

+This version of Flume adds the automatic module name to the manifest of the various Flume jars allowing them to be usable in applications using the Java Platform Module System.

+The full change log and documentation are available on the `Flume 1.11.0 release page <releases/1.11.0.html>`__.

+This release can be downloaded from the Flume `Download <download.html>`__ page.

+Your contributions, feedback, help and support make Flume better!
+For more information on how to report problems or contribute, please visit our `Get Involved <getinvolved.html>`__ page.

+.. raw:: html

    <h3>Aug 16, 2022 - Apache Flume 1.10.1 Released</h3>

 The Apache Flume team is pleased to announce the release of Flume 1.10.1.